This page is a work in progress. Please check back from time to time for the latest additions.

 Most of the listings compiled here describe lessons we’ve learned from playing so many records over the years.
 If you play lots of records and listen to them critically, some of them will teach you things about audio that you cannot learn any other way.

-Practically all of our audio philosophy derives from the simple act of trying to get our system to play the greatest recordings of all time with the highest fidelity possible.
-Every record is a challenge, and every defeat an opportunity to learn something, to see where we may have gone wrong, in order to know more than we did before.
+Practically all of our audio philosophy derives from the simple act of trying to get our system to play the greatest recordings of all time with the highest fidelity possible, including this group of challenging, difficult to reproduce albums.